ScreamingPigeon/screamingpigeon.github.io/content/projects/ooo_pt2.md

 ### Checkpoint 1

 The frontend for any implementation of an OOO processor is pretty straightforward.
-The only thing to watch out for is a [superscalar]() implementation.
+The only thing to watch out for is a [superscalar](https://en.wikipedia.org/wiki/Superscalar_processor) implementation.

 Think of the frontend as a single lane one-way street.
-A (parameterizable) superscalar frontend would require designing the frontend to support two, three, or N lanes.
+A (parameterizable) superscalar frontend would require designing the frontend to support two, three, or N lanes of instructions.

 BUT!
-Don't OOO CPUs only execute out of order.
+Don't OOO CPUs only execute out of order?
 Aren't the issues and commits in order?
-Yes - but issues are not part of this checkpoiht - so my team decided to cross that bridge when we get to it, and ignored this problem
+Yes - but issues are not part of this checkpoiht - so my team decided to cross that bridge when we get to it, and ignored this problem for the time being.

+For now, we designed the fetch stage to request an address (pretty straightforward), but then fetch `(PC + N)` on the next cycle.
+The decode stage was designed to handle decoding (N) instructions (`PC`, `PC + 1`,`...` ,`PC + N-1`) instructions simulatenously.
+The reasoning was that, we could just design our icache to spit out N instruction given that `N < cacheline size /4`.

+We were considering to fix N * instruction size to 1/2, 1/4 or 1/8 of the cacheline size to streamline the logic.

+I personally worked on implementing the cache and the cache arbiter.
+In Von-Neumann Architecture, the programs (instructions) and data reside in a "unified memory space".
+However in practice, there are several benefits to physically differentiation instruction and data memory.
+Hardware design influences software, and software influences hardware design (forming a feedback loop if you will).

+An example would be [`ELF`](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) has different sections for the program (.txt) and data
+(.bss).
+And in most cases (except a program that explicitly modifies itself (aka its instructions)) - there are a lot of performance benefits from seperating the memory subsystem for instructions and data.
+Moreso, modern compilers will probably optimize away self-modifying patters when compiling code for processors that have a split memory subsystem.

+Anyways, getting back to the point here.
+The main benefit of splitting the i-cache and d-cache would be
+- The icache ends up being read only, reducing size, area, and allowing faster clock speed on fetch
+- icahce and dcache can be used in parallel, by the fetch stage, and by a load-store FU, reducing stalls

+In our case, the memory was unified at the RAM level (there was a single block RAM for ALL memory), and as such the caches would need to go through an arbiter.
+We decided to always prioritize the instruction cache as "slowdowns" in the fetch stage would affect the entire system, as opposed to slow downs on the load-stores would just affect its FU.

+The instruction queue, that would hold decoded instructions - was designed as a [FIFO](https://www.chipverify.com/verilog/synchronous-fifo).
+We parameterized the size of the FIFO, and icache, so as to be able to sweep parameters later in the assignment to select the most optimize our design.

+### Checkpoint 2